 Typical weight: around 1000 grams / 2 lbs.
 3 oz. (a pair)

 Lightweight hiking boots (mid-cut or high-cut) provide better ankle support then hiking shoes but not as good as mountaineering/backpacking boots.
-They are also lighter and less durable (due to the lightweight materials they are made of) then mountaineering and backpacking boots and have softer and more flexible soles – often as flexible as hiking shoes.
-Due to the lightness, flexible soles and decent ankle support they are perfect for hiking on established trails (dirt tracks and muddy/grassy trails) with light to medium loads (backpacks weighing less than 10 kg).
+They are also lighter and less durable then mountaineering and backpacking boots due to the lightweight materials they are made of.
+Furthermore, they have softer and more flexible soles – often as flexible as hiking shoes.
+Due to the low weight, flexible soles and decent ankle support they are perfect for hiking on established trails (dirt tracks and muddy/grassy trails) with light to medium loads (backpacks weighing less than 10 kg).
 They are, however, not suitable for very rocky and uneven terrain as they don’t offer sufficient support, stability and durability exactly due to the lighter and less rigid materials.

 More about Lightweight Hiking Boots: